department-of-veterans-affairs/vagov-content/pages/pension/how-to-apply/fully-developed-claim.md

 title: Fully Developed Claims For VA Pension
 heading: Fully developed claims for VA pension
 display_title: Fully developed claims
 description: Find out how to file a fully developed claim to get a faster decision on your VA pension claim.
-Through the Fully Developed Claims program, you'll submit all the evidence (supporting documents) you have—or can easily get—along with your claim and go to any required medical exams.
+When you file your claim, you'll submit all the evidence (supporting documents) you have—or can easily get.
+You'll also need to go to any required medical exams.
 concurrence:
 order: 1
 aliases: